Aliases for SLC16A1 Gene

 GeneCards Summary for SLC16A1 Gene

 SLC16A1 (Solute Carrier Family 16 Member 1) is a Protein Coding gene.
-Diseases associated with SLC16A1 include erythrocyte lactate transporter defect and hyperinsulinemic hypoglycemia, familial, 7.
+Diseases associated with SLC16A1 include exercise-induced hyperinsulinism and erythrocyte lactate transporter defect and monocarboxylate transporter 1 deficiency.
 Among its related pathways are Platelet activation, signaling and aggregation and Metabolism.
-GO annotations related to this gene include symporter activity and secondary active monocarboxylate transmembrane transporter activity.
+GO annotations related to this gene include protein homodimerization activity and monocarboxylic acid transmembrane transporter activity.
 An important paralog of this gene is SLC16A11.

 UniProtKB/Swiss-Prot for SLC16A1 Gene